MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

 * [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
 * [C++/WinRT VSIX extension](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264), which gives you C++/WinRT project templates in Visual Studio.

+> [!IMPORTANT]
-Also, you'll need to download or clone the sample code for this topic from the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample) on GitHub.
-Visit the [CsWinRT](https://github.com/microsoft/CsWinRT), and click the green **Code** button to get the `git clone` url.
+> Also, you'll need to download or clone the sample code for this topic from the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample) on GitHub.
+Visit [CsWinRT](https://github.com/microsoft/CsWinRT), and click the green **Code** button to get the `git clone` url.
 Be sure to read the [README.md](https://github.com/microsoft/CsWinRT/blob/master/src/Samples/Net5ProjectionSample/README.md) file for the sample.

 ## Create a simple C++/WinRT Windows Runtime component

 To follow this walkthrough, you must first have a C++/WinRT Windows Runtime component (WRC) from which to generate the C# projection assembly.

-This walkthrough uses the **SimpleMathComponent** WRC from the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample) on GitHub, which you downloaded or cloned. **SimpleMathComponent** was created from the **Windows Runtime Component (C++/WinRT)** Visual Studio project template (which comes with the [C++/WinRT VSIX extension](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package)).
+This walkthrough uses the **SimpleMathComponent** WRC from the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample) on GitHub, which you already downloaded or cloned. **SimpleMathComponent** was created from the **Windows Runtime Component (C++/WinRT)** Visual Studio project template (which comes with the [C++/WinRT VSIX extension](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package)).

-To open the **SimpleMathComponent** project in Visual Studio, open the `\Samples\Net5ProjectionSample\CppWinRTComponentProjectionSample.sln` file in your copy or clone of the repo.
+To open the **SimpleMathComponent** project in Visual Studio, open the `\CsWinRT\src\Samples\Net5ProjectionSample\CppWinRTComponentProjectionSample.sln` file, which you'll find in your download or clone of the repo.

 The code in this project provides the functionality for the basic math operations shown in the header file below.